quicwg/quic-v2/draft-ietf-quic-v2.md

 > **RFC Editor's Note:**  Please remove this section prior to
 > publication of a final version of this document.

+## since draft-ietf-quic-v2-01
+* version-info transport parameter required for all v2 endpoints

 ## since draft-ietf-quic-v2-00

 * Expanded requirements for compatible version negotiation